We tend to look at ourselves with a critical eye when it comes to motherhood. Let's switch it up by taking a look at what we did right.

 It Isn’t’ Too Late

 One might say, “Well, those are nice ideas for little children, but mine are all grown up— how do you carry on or begin to create new foundations when they no longer live under our roof?”
-It’s possible, but you will need to be creative with the feedback.
+It’s possible, but you must be creative with the feedback.
 Maybe it starts with a consistent phone call once a week to catch up or a monthly lunch date.

-The practices above built a foundation of trust and love over time that helped move us from a child/parent relationship to an enduring adult friendship.
-The connection methods changed, but what was underneath it remained steady—consistent contact and love.
+The above practices built a foundation of trust and love, helping us move from a child/parent relationship to an enduring adult friendship.
+The connection methods changed, but what was underneath them remained steady—consistent contact and love.

 What Always Stands Firm

 Pouring into and maintaining a relationship with adult children is the most crucial part of parenting, not whether we agree or disagree on all matters.
-Click To Tweet
+Share on X

-No, it hasn’t always been clear sailing; of course, we hit our bumps along the way.
+No, it hasn’t always been clear sailing; we hit our bumps along the way.
 After all, we, too, had to navigate the teenage years.
-And even now, in those times when I so desperately want them to do life my way, not theirs, I must remind myself what is most important—maintaining a relationship where we offer grace both ways.
+And even now, when I so desperately want them to do life my way, not theirs, I must remind myself what is most important—maintaining a relationship where we offer grace both ways.

 When Our Answers Don’t Match

 I wanted my children’s answers to match mine, and some did not.
-Yes, if I could go back in time, I would change some of the ways I mothered.
-So much of what I thought was important didn’t even show up on their lists.
+If I could go back in time, I would change some ways I mothered.
+So much of what I thought was important didn’t even appear on their lists.

 If Going Back Was An Option